kaisenlinux/manpages-dev/category/Hardware/fio.md

                      nbd    Synchronous read and write a Network Block Device (NBD).

+                     libcufile
+                            I/O engine supporting libcufile synchronous access to nvidia-fs and a GPUDirect Storage-supported filesystem.
+This engine performs  I/O  without  transferring buffers  between  user-space and the kernel, unless verify is set or cuda_io is posix. iomem must not be cudamalloc.
+This ioengine defines engine specific op‐ tions.

+                     dfs    I/O engine supporting asynchronous read and write operations to the DAOS File System (DFS) via libdfs.

+                     nfs    I/O engine supporting asynchronous read and write operations to NFS filesystems from userspace via libnfs.
+This is useful for achieving higher concurrency and thus throughput than is possible via kernel NFS.

+                     exec   Execute 3rd party tools.
+Could be used to perform monitoring during jobs runtime.

    I/O engine specific parameters
        In  addition, there are some parameters which are only valid when a specific ioengine is in use.
 These are used identically to normal parameters, with the caveat that when used on the command line, they must come after the ioengine that defines them is selected.

-       (io_uring,libaio)cmdprio_percentage=int
+       (io_uring,libaio)cmdprio_percentage=int[,int]
-              Set  the  percentage  of I/O that will be issued with higher priority by setting the priority bit.
-Non-read I/O is likely unaffected by ``cmdprio_percentage``.
+              Set the percentage of I/O that will be issued with the highest priority.
+Default: 0.
+A single value applies to reads and writes.
+Comma-separated values  may  be  specified for  reads  and  writes.
 This option cannot be used with the `prio` or `prioclass` options.
-For this option to set the priority bit properly, NCQ priority must be supported and enabled  and  `direct=1'  option must be used. fio must also be run as the root user.
+For this option to be effective, NCQ priority must be supported and enabled, and
+              `direct=1' option must be used. fio must also be run as the root user.

+       (io_uring,libaio)cmdprio_class=int[,int]
+              Set the I/O priority class to use for I/Os that must be issued with a priority when cmdprio_percentage or cmdprio_bssplit is set.
+If not specified when  cmdprio_percentage or  cmdprio_bssplit  is  set, this defaults to the highest priority class.
+A single value applies to reads and writes.
+Comma-separated values may be specified for reads and writes.
+See man ionice(1).
+See also the prioclass option.

+       (io_uring,libaio)cmdprio=int[,int]
+              Set the I/O priority value to use for I/Os that must be issued with a priority when cmdprio_percentage or cmdprio_bssplit is set.
+If not specified when  cmdprio_percentage or  cmdprio_bssplit  is  set, this defaults to 0.
+Linux limits us to a positive value between 0 and 7, with 0 being the highest.
+A single value applies to reads and writes.
+              Comma-separated values may be specified for reads and writes.
+See man ionice(1).
+Refer to an appropriate manpage for other operating systems since the meaning  of  priority may differ.
+See also the prio option.

+       (io_uring,libaio)cmdprio_bssplit=str[,str]
+              To  get a finer control over I/O priority, this option allows specifying the percentage of IOs that must have a priority set depending on the block size of the IO.
+This op‐ tion is useful only when used together with the option bssplit, that is, multiple different block sizes are used for reads and writes.
+The format for  this  option  is  the same as the format of the bssplit option, with the exception that values for trim IOs are ignored.
+This option is mutually exclusive with the cmdprio_percentage option.

        (io_uring)fixedbufs
               If  fio is asked to do direct IO, then Linux will map pages for each IO call, and release them when IO is done.
 If this option is set, the pages are pre-mapped before IO is